 From Ruby Mountain it’s up and over a hill to a sandwash in the 4 Mile OHV area.
 From the sandwash an epic little used trail up to Aspen Ridge and through the largest aspen grove in the Arkansas River valley.

 From Aspen Ridge we pass a few old mines and quarry’s and head past the road to Turret, past Railroad Canyon to Hecla Junction, up to Ute Pass Road.

-Cross the Arkansas River one last time and just a few miles back to the fairgrounds.
+Cross the Arkansas River one last time and your back in Salida.

 A casual 144 mile loop that will take most of the day to complete.
 2 possible fuel and snack stops along the way.
 15% pavement.